kulics/koral/book-en/package-type.md

 student -> {
     Name: Str = ""
     Number: Str = ""
-    Class: I32 = 0
+    Class: Int = 0
-    Grade: I32 = 0
+    Grade: Int = 0
 }
 ```
 So we get a student bag with these data attributes.
-This student bag now becomes a usable type like `I32, Str, Bl`.
+This student bag now becomes a usable type like `Int, Str, Bool`.

 Unlike our original base type can only store one data, the student package can store name, student number, class, grade data.